 A Complete, End-to-End Training Experience

 Unlike our other Housing Construction programs that focus on only one stage of the build, this program provides a full-scope learning model.
-Participants develop foundational skills across all major areas of residential construction, including:
+Participants develop foundational skills across all major areas of housing construction, including:

 Framing and structural systems